 How Can Your Employee’s Personal Identity Theft Affect Your Business?

 Employees who are victims of identity theft experience a lot of stress that could potentially lower their productivity at work.
-The Federal Trade Commission (FTC) estimates that Americans spend several million hours every year to resolve their issues related to identity theft.
+The Federal Trade Commission (FTC) estimates that Americans spend several million hours every year resolving their issues related to identity theft.

 Furthermore, the data in your employees’ official emails and bank accounts can expose sensitive company data and result in a security breach.